Saranath07/My-Notes/pages/DL/IntroDL.md

 title: Backpropogation
 ---

 Backpropogation is a technique which is used to find the gradients of each layer with respect to the loss.
-We can write our loss function as:
+We can write our output function as:

 $$
 \hat{y}_i = \hat{f}(x_i) = O(W_3 \ g(W_2 \ g(W_1 x_i + b_1) + b_2) + b_3)